 - Select Turn Windows Firewall on or off.

-- Enter admin password or confirm that you want to disable Windows Firewall.
+- Enter the admin password or confirm that you want to disable Windows Firewall.

-Also try adding exception for PS3 Media Server in Windows Firewall and see if the annoying issue persists.
+Also try adding exception for the PS3 Media Server in Windows Firewall and see if the annoying issue persists.

 - Go to Control Panel.

-- Next navigate to Network and Internet > Network and Sharing Center.
+- Next, navigate to Network and Internet and click Network and Sharing Center.

 - In Network and Sharing Center click Change Advanced Sharing Settings.